10 Genius Ideas for Building a Pantry

 Any bi-fold or sliding door closet can be converted to a pantry with the addition of custom shelves.
 Some shelving can be slipped straight into the closet and loaded with goods, or you can create your own internal organizer.

-Hall closets are perfect for this kind of pantry replacement, as they’re often located close to the kitchen.
+Hall closets are perfect for this kind of small pantry replacement, as they’re often located close to the kitchen.
 And if you’re concerned about storage, a series of decorative hooks can provide an inexpensive alternative for your coats.
 And of course, if you don’t have a spare wardrobe, you always have the option to build your own closet.

 Photo: Courtesy of YesterTec